jeetubro-158/Cplus-Pracitce/README.md

 # Cplus-Pracitce
-In this repo I have uploaded the some of the programs which are illustration of a topic.
+In this repo I have uploaded some of the programs which are illustration of a topic.